tablecheck/mail-ses/README.md

 ## Shameless Plug

-ActionMailer::SES is sponsored by [TableCheck](http://corp.tablecheck.com/), Japan's leading restaurant management app.
+Mail::SES is sponsored by [TableCheck](http://corp.tablecheck.com/), Japan's leading restaurant management app.
 If **you** are a ninja-level Javascript/Ruby coder, designer, project manager, etc. and are eager to work in Tokyo with other ninjas, Japan in a dynamic environment, please get in touch at [careers@tablecheck.com](mailto:careers@tablecheck.com).

 ## Copyright